WaterBlueNewWorld/SQLGit/README.md

-- Unit Of Work design pattern is declared similar on how a Generic Repository is made with a little few differences; the UnitOfWork class/pattern is a great and powerful tool in to managing the database, do not refrain in trying to modify it is main structure
+- Unit Of Work design pattern is declared similar on how a Generic Repository is made with a little few differences; the UnitOfWork class/pattern is a great and powerful tool in to managing the database, do not refrain in trying to modify it is main structure.
   - To create an object of UnitOfWork you can do the following:

 ```c#